Knead to Know: Tips from a Beard Award–Winning BakerMaggie Borden

 March 01, 2017

 Baking has been central to Joanne Chang’s life since the day she could read the recipe on the back of a bag of Nestlé chocolate chips.
-A former math student at Harvard and winner of the 2016 James Beard Award for Outstanding Baker, Chang traded a life of corporate consulting for croissants and crumbles, opening the original Flour Bakery + Café in Boston in 2000 and expanding her Beantown empire to great acclaim in the decade and a half since.
-For our baking issue, it seemed only natural to get Chang’s insights into the matter, including her top dos and don’ts, her must-have tools, and the surprising reason she recommends baking with less sugar.
+A former Harvard math student and winner of the 2016 Beard Award for Outstanding Baker, Chang traded a life of corporate consulting for croissants and crumbles, opening Boston's original Flour Bakery + Café in 2000 and expanding her Beantown empire to great acclaim in the decade and a half since.
+Read on for Chang’s insights into all things baking, including her top dos and don’ts, her must-have tools, and the surprising reason she recommends cutting back on sugar.

 JBF: What suggestions do you have for someone trying to get over a fear of baking?